 Credit revenue of \$8.5 million represented .9% of total revenue in fiscal 2010, a decrease compared to 2009 credit revenue of \$9.4 million or 1.1% of total revenue.
 The slight decrease in credit revenue was primarily due to reductions in finance and late charge income as a result of lower accounts receivable balances and regulatory changes.
 Credit revenue is comprised of interest earned on the Company's private label credit card portfolio and related fee income.
 Related expenses include principally bad debt expense, payroll, postage and other administrative expenses and totaled \$5.4 million in fiscal 2010 compared to \$6.6 million in fiscal 2009.
-The decrease in these expenses was principally due to a reduction in postage expense and bad debt expenses of \$906,000.
+The decrease in these expenses was principally due to a reduction in postage expense and bad debt expense of \$906,000.
 See Note 15 of the Consolidated Financial Statements for a schedule of credit-related expenses.
 Total segment credit income before taxes increased \$.2 million from \$2.9 million in 2009 to \$3.1 million in 2010 due to a decrease in related operating expenses.
-Total credit income of \$3.1 million in 2009 which represented 4.2% of 2009 total income before taxes.
+Total credit income of \$3.1 million in 2010 represented 3.4% of total income before taxes of \$90.8 million compared to total credit income of \$2.9 million in 2009 which represented 4.2% of 2009 total income before taxes.